 Most customers in this situation will tip the technician for his or her trouble rescheduling.

 Go Above and Beyond to Help You

-Sometimes a piano technician goes out of his or her way for you such as getting discounted parts, adding a little voicing regulation, easing some sticking keys, or cleaning the inside of the piano.
-Other times, the technician may have not quoted the extra work during the estimation.
+Sometimes, a piano technician goes out of his or her way for you, such as getting discounted parts, adding a little voicing regulation, easing some sticking keys, or cleaning the inside of the piano.
+Other times, the technician may not have quoted the extra work during the estimation.